aid2e/B0_FarForward/README.md

-# Cloning this repo
+# Step by step Instructions to running EPIC EIC Far forward simulations

 > [!NOTE]
 > Working knowledge of `git`, linux terminal, basic `python` is expected to run the code.

-* I have my GitHub credentials lined in VSCode and I work within the VS code environemnt.
-Hence, I simply clone this repo.
-* If directly cloning on non VS code enviroment, Follow the steps in following github personal access tokens from [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
-* `git clone https://github.com/aid2e/B0_FarForward.git -b Step-by-step-intro`

-# Step by step Instructions to running EPIC EIC Far forward simulations
+> Minimal understanding and familiarity with EIC EPIC software framework is assumed.

 I am assuming the the entire project is located under the directory in the environment variable `$EIC_PROJECT_DIR`.
 I have set mine as `export EIC_PROJECT_DIR="/mnt/d/AID2E/Update-FF-Region"`.
 Also I am using `bash` as my shell.